DataFire/Integrations/integrations/generated/azure_network_publicipaddress/README.md

 ## Definitions

+### DdosSettings
+* DdosSettings `object`: Contains the DDoS protection settings of the public IP.
+  * ddosCustomPolicy `object`: Reference to another subresource.
+    * id `string`: Resource ID.
+  * protectionCoverage `string` (values: Basic, Standard): The DDoS protection policy customizability of the public IP.
+Only standard coverage will have the ability to be customized.

 ### IpTag
-* IpTag `object`: Contains the IpTag associated with the public IP address
+* IpTag `object`: Contains the IpTag associated with the object.
-  * ipTagType `string`: Gets or sets the ipTag type: Example FirstPartyUsage.
+  * ipTagType `string`: The IP tag type.
+Example: FirstPartyUsage.
-  * tag `string`: Gets or sets value of the IpTag associated with the public IP.
-Example SQL, Storage etc
+  * tag `string`: The value of the IP tag associated with the public IP.
+Example: SQL.

 ### PublicIPAddress
 * PublicIPAddress `object`: Public IP address resource.
   * etag `string`: A unique read-only string that changes whenever the resource is updated.
   * properties [PublicIPAddressPropertiesFormat](#publicipaddresspropertiesformat)
-  * sku `object`: SKU of a public IP address
+  * sku `object`: SKU of a public IP address.
     * name `string` (values: Basic, Standard): Name of a public IP address SKU.
   * zones `array`: A list of availability zones denoting the IP allocated for the resource needs to come from.
     * items `string`